 International Society of Amyloidosis (ISA), a non-profit organization of Scientists and Physicians engaged in research, teaching, or practice in connection with amyloid and amyloidosis.
 The aims of our Society are to promote research, education, clinical studies (including diagnosis and treatment), conferences and symposia on all aspects of amyloidosis worldwide.

-The current Board of Directors of the ISA was officially elected for the next term at the XVIth International Symposium on Amyloidosis in Kumamoto, Japan on 3/29/2018.
+The current Board of Directors of the ISA was officially elected for the next term via electronic vote on March 4, 2020.

 Since 2002, the ISA has had exceptional leadership from around the world.
 We value their dedication and efforts that have led the organization in progressing the advancement of amyloidosis research.